Fiber in C++: Understanding the Basics

 Since we already have some experience reading assebmly code, let’s go through this one a bit quicker.

-• Starting from the beginning, the PC (Programmer counter) register is 0x100003f7c, meaning the first instruction is sub sp, sp, #0x30
+(Programmer counter) register is 0x100003f7c, meaning the first instruction issub sp, sp, #0x30

 The first instruction is nothing but to grow the call stack.
 Similar with x64, the call stack address goes downward as the stack grows.
-In this example, the call stack is grown by 48 bytes.
+In this example, the call stack is grown by 48 bytes. - As we mentioned before,

-• As we mentioned before, X29 (FP, frame pointer) and X30 (LR) are all callee saved, we will have to save the values before moving forward.
+(LR) are all callee saved, we will have to save the values before moving forward.
 Instruction 0x100003f80 does exactly this.
-Later we will see that if we don’t modify any of them in a function, there is no need to store them at the beginning of the function then.
+Later we will see that if we don’t modify any of them in a function, there is no need to store them at the beginning of the function then. - Skipping to instruction 0x100003f98, what it does is to store 0x100003f9c into the

-Before we move forward with this program, let’s quickly take a look inside the function Interface.
+Before we move forward with this program, let’s quickly take a look inside the function Interface

 10x100003f50 <+0>: sub sp, sp, #0x10